Bacillus cereus: Prevention

 While B. cereus vegetative cells are killed during normal cooking, spores are more resistant.
 Viable spores in food can become vegetative cells in the intestines and produce a range of diarrheal enterotoxins, so elimination of spores is desirable.
 In wet heat (poaching, simmering, boiling, braising, stewing, pot roasting, steaming), spores require more than 5 minutes at 121 C at the coldest spot to be destroyed.
 In dry heat (grilling, broiling, baking, roasting, searing, sautéing), 120 C for 1 hour kills all spores on the exposed surface.
 This process of eliminating spores is very important, as spores of B. cereus are particularly resistant, even after pasteurization or exposure to gamma rays.

 B. cereus and other members of Bacillus are not easily killed by alcohol; they have been known to colonize distilled liquors and alcohol-soaked swabs and pads in numbers sufficient to cause infection.

-A study of an isolate of Bacillus cereus that was isolated from the stomach of a sheep was shown to be able to break down β-cypermethrin, or β-CY, which has been known to be an antimicrobial agent.
+A study of an isolate of Bacillus cereus that was isolated from the stomach of a sheep was shown to be able to break down β-cypermethrin (β-CY) which has been known to be an antimicrobial agent.
 This strain, known as GW-01, can break down β-CY at a significant rate when the bacterial cells are in high concentrations relative to the antimicrobial agent.
 It has also been noted that the ability to break down β-CY is inducible.
 However, as the concentration of β-CY increases, the rate of β-CY degradation decreases.
 This suggests that the agent also functions as a toxin against the GW-01 strain.
 This is significant as it shows that in the right concentrations, β-CY can be used as an antimicrobial agent against Bacillus cereus.